 Through submitting to credit checks for apartments, I learned that one of my brothers opened up a credit card in my name, and had racked up almost $3,000 in high-interest debt.
 My credit score was abysmal and limited my housing options to less-than-ideal neighborhoods.

-Although I scrambled for extra work, I struggled to meet even my minimum payments.
+Although I scrambled for extra work, I struggled to meet even the minimum payments on my credit cards.
 Eventually, even living expenses like groceries and utility bills were going on my credit cards.
 Still, somehow, against all logic and evidence, I thought I could handle it.

 That’s not all…